- General Principles

-The Assistant Vice-President (Facilities Management and Planning) is responsible to the Vice-President (Finance and Administration) for the following:
+The Executive Director (Office of Risk Management) is responsible to the Vice-President (Finance and Administration) for the following:

 - Recommending to the Vice-President (Finance and Administration) an environmental health and safety policy and program and amendments to keep them current;

 - Coordinating the University’s activities regarding the development, implementation and maintenance of the Health and Safety Program;